-Financial Aid Office reviews students' performance at the end of every semester including summer.
+Financial Aid Office reviews all students' performance at the end of every semester including summer regardless of their program and enrollment status.
 In particular, Financial Aid Office reviews students' cumulative grade point average (cum.
 G.P.A), whether students completed 2/3 or 67% of all the credits attempted, and if students' academic progress is within the 150% timeframe.